 Tanner stage two: Puberty Begins

-- In girls, puberty usually occurs begins at around 11 years of age, although it can occur anytime between 8 and 14.
+- In girls, puberty usually begins at around 11 years of age, although it can occur anytime between 8 and 14.

 - Girls grow taller about 3 inches per year during this stage